 - Investment: for those who are willing to invest in the country and can prove that their business or activity will have a positive influence on the country’s economy (with the project being subject to expert evaluation);

-- Financially independent persons: for individuals with sufficient resources to cover their costs for living in the country; it can be an option for those who wish to retire in Greece and have pensions or other forms of income;
+- Financially independent persons: individuals with sufficient resources to cover their costs for living in the country can relocate to Greece; it can be an option for those who wish to retire in Greece and have pensions or other forms of income;

 - Study: for foreign nationals who have been admitted to a higher education institution in the country and will attend full-time courses as their primary activity;

 - Family reunification: allows the right to enter the country for family members of a foreign national who already has a residence permit in Greece.